Phillip Island street art is a perfect showcase of the island's history and it's natural attractions.

 After fire destroyed the building on this spot in Thompson Avenue, Cowes, Priceline had a very appropriate mural painted along their wall.

-Mostly used for car parking, Olive Justice Place, now has a beautiful mural (below) to attract passersby.
+Olive Justice Place in Chapel Street, an outside eating area, has a beautiful mural (below) to attract passersby.

 The Koala Conservation Reserve has added a lovely mural by artist Jimmy Dvate, which shows endangered Australian birds and animals.